jamesloper/blog/_posts/2021-10-06-official-meteor-client-in-react-native.md

 > Importing meteor within a React Native project seems like madness!

-[comment]: <> (In my particular use case, I've made the decision to limit the scope of my bundler to only output official meteor code, including none of my isomorphic JS code at all.
-This makes it so you only have to regenerate the bundle once per meteor version.)

 ## Table of contents

 - [Setup and build the meteor client](#setup-and-build-meteor-client)